karmaniverous/npm-package-template-ts/README.md

 > Do you know how to restrict this behavior to certain file extensions?
 [Start a discussion](https://github.com/karmaniverous/npm-package-template-ts/discussions) and let me know!

 - The organization of your documentation site mostly reflects the organization of your code.
 So make full use of the [tags](https://typedoc.org/guides/tags/) supported by TypeDoc!

-- There are some TypeDoc tags (like [`@module`](https://typedoc.org/tags/module/)) that are not supported by TSDoc.
-In this template, ESLint is configured via the [`eslint-plugin-tsdoc`](https://www.npmjs.com/package/eslint-plugin-tsdoc) plugin to enforce the use of valid TSDoc comments.
-This behavior is not granular: the plugin only adds a single ESLint rule (`tsdoc/syntax`), so it is either on or off.
-You COULD uninstall the plugin or disable the rule to use unsupported TypeDoc tags... but a better plan would be to restrict yourself to valid TSDoc tags.

 - I added convenient links in [`typedoc.json`](https://github.com/karmaniverous/npm-package-template-ts/tree/main/typedoc.json) to the project GitHub repository and my GitHub profile.
 You'll want to change these to reflect your own info.